antonius-nugroho/antonius-nugroho/README.md

 - 👋 Hi, I’m @antonius-nugroho
 - 👀 I’m interested in Data Analytics and Visualization
-- 🌱 I’m currently learning Python, SQL, Tableu, and Looker Studio
+- 🌱 I’m currently working with Python, SQL, Tableu, and Looker Studio
 - 💞️ I’m looking to collaborate on Data analyst and visualization project
 - 📫 Anyone can reach me by email: antonius.w.nugroho@gmail.com
 - 😄 Pronouns: ...
-- ⚡ Fun fact: ...
+- ⚡ Fun fact: "I love analytical thinking"

 <!---
 antonius-nugroho/antonius-nugroho is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.